IZGateway/izgw-transform/docs/Docker.md

 To run the image we need to set a few environment variables used by the running container.
 Those are:

+* transformationservice.configurations.organizations
+  * This specifies the name and location on the running container of the configuration for Organizations.
+For our example we will look for the organizations.json in the /configuration folder.
+So we would set this to /configuration/organizations.json.
+* transformationservice.configurations.pipelines
+  * This specifies the name and location on the running container of the configuration for Pipelines.
+For our example we will look for the pipelines.json in the /configuration folder.
+So we would set this to /configuration/pipelines.json.
-* transformationservice.configurations.main
+* transformationservice.configurations.solutions
-    * This specifies the name and location on the running container of the configuration file.
-For our example we will look for the configuration file in /configuration/all_preconditions_all_operations.json
+  * This specifies the name and location on the running container of the configuration for Solutions.
+For our example we will look for the solutions.json in the /configuration folder.
+So we would set this to /configuration/solutions.json.
 * SSL_SHARE
     * This specifies the directory on the running container where the Server Key Store and Client Trust Store are located.
 For our example we will look for these files in /ssl
 * COMMON_PASS